-Scheme Supporters understand and value the impact that the Considerate Constructors Scheme has on UK construction and would encourage all those working within UK construction to support this valuable initiative.
+Scheme Supporters appreciate the impact that the Considerate Constructors Scheme has on UK and Irish construction and the benefits of registration, and encourage all those working within construction to support this valuable initiative.

 Scheme Supporters – CIOB (Chartered Institute of Building)